HD-OOD3D: Supervised and Unsupervised Out-of-Distribution object detection in LiDAR data: Related Works

 In 3D object detection, handling OOD scenarios has also seen substantial progress. \etal{Cen} \cite{openset3Dobj} explored methods for detecting and managing unknown objects within 3D environments.
-However, their evaluations are based on UDI, a private dataset with only 600 unknown test objects, and KITTI, which we will show is insufficient.
-UFO \cite{UFO} introduced novel approaches for identifying unknown objects in point clouds, focusing on accurately segmenting foreground objects, but they also focus on the limited KITTI dataset. \etal{Huang} \cite{Huang2022OutofDistributionDF} explored different instance injection methods to test OOD baselines.
+However, their evaluations are based on UDI, a private dataset with only 600 unknown test objects, and KITTI dataset~\cite{Geiger2012CVPR}.
+UFO \cite{UFO} introduced novel approaches for identifying unknown objects in point clouds, focusing on accurately segmenting foreground objects, but they also focus only on the KITTI dataset~\cite{Geiger2012CVPR}. \etal{Huang} \cite{Huang2022OutofDistributionDF} explored different instance injection methods to test OOD baselines.
 The variance in their results underlines the difficulty in identifying the OOD objects they insert from different sources, which have different representations from the KITTI dataset in which they are injected.
 Lastly, \etal{Kösel} \cite{revisiting} offered an evaluation of existing OOD techniques in the context of LiDAR data, identifying key challenges and proposing enhancements.
-However, their work lacks specifications on their evaluation protocol and evaluated objects, such as the recall/hit percentage of unknowns, and only test resizing unknown generation on nuScenes, which has certain limitations as we will see in Section \ref{sec:revisiting}.
-We aim to improve the evaluation methodology behind their work, set a rigorous benchmark of unknown generation, and link it to the global aim of open-set detection.
+However, their work lacks specifications on their evaluation protocol and evaluated objects, such as the recall/hit percentage of unknowns, and simply resizes known objects to generate unknown ones and evaluates their method exclusively on nuScenes, which has certain limitations, as we will discuss in Section~\ref{sec:limited_datasets}.
+We aim to improve the evaluation methodology behind their work as well as the performance through a rigorous benchmark of unknown generation.
 We find that using a focal loss instead of a binary cross-entropy loss yields better results.
 Furthermore, their resizing unknown generation method produces lesser results than top-K labelling, suggesting that using pseudo-labels from real OOD data can lead to better performance than reshaping known objects.